Jimmy Ellis (boxer): WBA heavyweight champion

 In the tournament final, Ellis faced Jerry Quarry, a slight betting favorite, on April 27, 1968, in Oakland, California.
-In a dull fight, Ellis fought what Sports Illustrated called "a tactical masterpiece".
+Ellis fought what Sports Illustrated called "a tactical masterpiece".
 A cautious Ellis won a 15-round split decision to capture the vacant WBA Heavyweight Championship.
 Quarry said, "If they'd given me the decision, I'd have given it back.
 I didn't deserve it."

 Title reign

-In his only successful title defense, Ellis defeated Floyd Patterson by a controversial 15-round decision on September 14, 1968 in Stockholm, Sweden.
+In his only successful title defense, Ellis defeated Floyd Patterson by a controversial 15-round decision on September 14, 1968, in Stockholm, Sweden.
 Ellis, who suffered a broken nose in the second round, was awarded the decision by the referee, the sole judge.
 Many in the crowd of 30,000 disagreed with the decision and started chanting, "Floyd champ!"
 The New York Times scored the fight seven rounds to six for Ellis, with two even.

 Following the defeat of Patterson, Ellis was out of the ring for seventeen months.
 He was going to fight Henry Cooper in the United Kingdom, even though the British Boxing Board of Control refused to recognize the fight as a world title bout: the BBBofC was affiliated with the World Boxing Council, who stated that they would only recognize a fight between Joe Frazier and a suitable contender as being for the world title.
 The fight was postponed a couple of times and eventually cancelled because Cooper injured his knee.
 Ellis then planned to fight Bob Cleroux in Montreal, but Cleroux lost what was supposed to be a tune-up fight against the lightly regarded Billy Joiner.
 Finally, Ellis was going to fight Gregorio Peralta in Argentina, but promoters canceled the fight 24 hours before it was to take place because of poor ticket sales.

 Unification title match with Joe Frazier

 On February 16, 1970, Ellis fought Joe Frazier to unify the World Heavyweight Championship at Madison Square Garden in New York City.
 The undefeated Frazier, a heavy betting favorite, proved to be too strong and powerful.
-Ellis, who had never been floored as a heavyweight, was knocked down twice in the fourth round by a relentless Frazier, and Angelo Dundee stopped the fight before the start of the fifth round.
+Ellis, who had never been floored as a heavyweight, was knocked down twice in the fourth round by a relentless Frazier.
+At the request of Ellis': trainer Angelo Dundee, the referee stopped the fight before the start of the fifth round.
 It was the first knockout loss for Ellis.